dominoesbase/ZYchatbot-wikipedia/README.md

 The chatbot [ZY](https://dominoesbase.github.io/ZYchatbot-wikipedia/) was developed to be an assistant in Facebook Messenger.

 This repository contains a small part of ZY (Search on Wikipedia).
-For that, a Gem was used to make it easier to consult Wikipedia.
+For that, a Gem was used to make it easier to consult on Wikipedia.

 ### Changing Wikipedia search settings

 You can change some settings associated with the search on Wikipedia.
-To do this, you must access **assistant_controler.rb**.
+To do this, you must access the controler **assistant_controler.rb**.

 ```ruby
 # Basic controller to respond